holepunchto/hyperdht/README.md

 Options:

-* seq - REQUIRED, a number representing the current sequence integer for a given value
+* seq - OPTIONAL, default `0`, a number representing the current sequence integer for a given value
-* salt - OPTIONAL - a buffer >= 16 and <= 64 bytes.
+* salt - OPTIONAL - default `undefined`, a buffer >= 16 and <= 64 bytes.
 If supplied it will salt the signature used to verify mutable values.

 When successful, the second argument passed to `callback` contains the resolved value.
 The third argument is an `info` object containing `{ key, value, sig, seq }`.